mandiant/flare-floss/README.md

 ![FLOSS logo](https://github.com/mandiant/flare-floss/blob/master/resources/floss-logo.png)

-# FLARE Obfuscated String Solver
+# FLARE Obfuscated String Solver with Large File Support

+## Please Note

+All credit goes to the original authors.
+This fork merely allows bypassing the default imposed file size limitations.
+If you experience issues, please first try the official binaries provided by the [FLOSS project](https://github.com/mandiant/flare-floss) and then report them there.

 Rather than heavily protecting backdoors with hardcore packers, many malware authors evade heuristic detections by obfuscating only key